 What could I do?

-Three years ago I sat by my dad’s bed in the skilled nursing facility, talking to my stepmother and listening to the CD I placed into the player on the laminate wood nightstand.
+Three years ago I sat by my dad’s bed in the skilled nursing facility, talking to my mom and listening to the CD I placed into the player on the laminate wood nightstand.
 Together, we waited.
-My dad had been in a “non-aware” state for a couple weeks so my stepmother and I talked around him, not to him—at least until my stepmother needed to make a short run to her office down the road.
+My dad had been in a “non-aware” state for a couple weeks so my mom and I talked around him, not to him—at least until my mom needed to make a short run to her office down the road.
 She kissed him and told him goodbye … that she would be back soon.

 I think he was waiting for that moment.
-I think he didn’t want to die alone, but also didn’t want to put my stepmother through the pain of watching him take his last breaths.
+I think he didn’t want to die alone, but also didn’t want to put his wife through the pain of watching him take his last breaths.

 I turned up the music, which had been set to a barely audible volume and returned to my chair near the foot of his bed.
 I laughed when Johnny Cash repeated his famous lyrics about falling down, down, down into a growing ring of fire.
 That kind of imagery probably wasn’t the most comforting to a man who was about to pass from this world, into what lies beyond.
 I said as much to my dad while switching to the next song.
 We shared the same dark sense of humor, so I’m sure he didn’t mind.

 During the next couple of songs, the time between each rise and fall of my dad’s chest grew longer and longer.
 I moved my chair next to the head of his bed and held his hand while we listened to Alison Krauss and Neil Young.
 I cried bawled.
 I wondered at times if he had taken his last breath, only to see his chest rise again.
-I called my brother, who was at work, and told him to call his mom—my stepmom.
+I called my brother, who was at work, and told him to call our mom.

 I told my dad it was okay to go.
 That he had been a good dad.
 I thanked him for taking me fishing and camping, for always being a part of my life, for sharing his love for music with me.